2nd Vice President, Scholarships

 General Description of Duties:

 This position requires basic bookkeeping skills and a good head for figures.
-I use Quicken to keep financial records, but any computer program allowing multiple investment and checking account listings would work.
+Quicken is used to keep financial records, but any computer program allowing multiple investment and checking account listings would work.

 The majority of the time required for processing funds received is during the winter months, from November (when the annual membership payment appeal is sent) into April (after the annual President s Letter to delinquent former members goes out).
 Check writing is an ongoing activity, with the Scholarship and Teaching Excellence checks in late April (usually nine or ten of the former and four of the latter) constituting the largest number to be written at any one time.